methodphoto/themincricketclub/2022/st-annes-allstars.md

 layout: default
 title: St Anne's Allstars
 game: St Anne's Allstars v The Min
-location: Joesph Hood Recreation Ground
+location: Joseph Hood Recreation Ground
 date: 26/06/2022
 report: The Min won the toss and inserted St Anne's who made 178 for 7 wkts in 35 overs.
 The Min made 182 for 3 wkts in reply in 28 overs
 result: The Min won by 7 wkts